ramses-tech/nefertari-es/README.md

 Multiple engines:

-- Test relationships sync with sqla(1.
-Load value on setattr)
 - Test relationships sync with mongo
 - Delete and update ES items in bulk in bulkupdate, bulkdelete handlers.
 - Test auth

 Next tasks:

-- Using multiple engines.

 - Need a way to delegate search to es (or other secondary engine?). maybe just call `get_collection` on the generated es